jonsag/Marlin-3D-Printer-Firmware/Marlin-2.0.7.2, Firmware tinkering on Marlin for Geeetech I3 Pro B.md

-#Firmware tinkering on Marlin-2.0.7.2 for Geeetech I3 Pro B
+## Firmware tinkering on Marlin-2.0.7.2 for Geeetech I3 Pro B

-Line numbers are apprimate and after the changes
+Line numbers are sometimes not exact, and after the changes

 Makefile
 ----------